JMestre32/CS50-Intro-To-Programming-with-Python/05-Libraries/README.md

 You can keep the module/package local or go through the steps of making it open source and sharing it to websites like pypi.org

-Self-made libraries are exemplified in `saying.py`
+Self-made libraries are exemplified in `saying.py` and `say-modified.py`